Jozty/website/content/functions/addIndex.md

 ---
 title: AddIndex function
-description: Gives a new iteration function from the passed function by adding two more parameters to its callback function
+description: Gives a new iteration function from the passed function by adding two more parameters to its callback function (the current index, the entire list)
 keywords: AddIndex
 ---

 ## AddIndex
 <br>

-Add two more parameters to their callback function
+Returns a new iteration function from the passed function by adding two more parameters to its callback function
+ 1. the current index
+ 2. the entire list
+The passed function must have first argument as the iteration functions and last arguments as the list

 <br>